 Parrot AR 2.0 Elite

-Parrot are probably best known for their Bebop series, but there is an alternative model that falls below the $500
+Parrot is probably best known for their Bebop series, but there is an alternative model that falls below the $500

 mark and still provides a great selection of features.